 My family grew up without a dryer, and hanging the clothes out is still my favorite chore, looking out over the world while my children play around me or hand me clothes.
 Sure, it's a pain when it rains or freezes, but here are six things to celebrate about line-dried clothes.

 Line-Dried Clothes Have a Fresh Scent

 I have to be honest, there's something wrong with my nose and I can't smell much of anything.
 Still, I often hear that the fresh scent of clothes just in from outside is one of the best things about line drying.
-It freshens up the whole house according to my mom!
+Drying clothes outdoors freshens up the whole house according to my mom!
 Moreover, YOU get some fresh air when you hang clothes up, too!

 Line-Drying is An Opportunity for a Bit of Exercise

 It's not a whole workout program, but hauling heavy baskets of wet clothes and then hanging them up is part of a non-sedentary homestead lifestyle.
 Every bit of movement counts towards keeping you healthier.

 When I had cloth diapers for my kids, one reason that line-drying was recommended was that sunlight kills germs.
 Could there be an easier way to get do so?
 The sun also can help whites be whiter; of course, the downside is that it can fade colored clothes, too, but I've noticed the dryer takes a toll on my clothes just as fast if not faster.